gestimation/cifmodeling/README.md

 - `boot.bca` Logical indicating the bootstrap confidence interval method.
 Use `TRUE` for bias-corrected and accelerated intervals or `FALSE` for the normal approximation.
 Defaults to `FALSE`.
-- `boot.parameter1` Integer giving the number of bootstrap replications.
+- `boot.replications` Integer giving the number of bootstrap replications.
   Defaults to `200`.
-- \`boot.parameter2 Numeric seed used for resampling of bootstrap.
+- \`boot.seed Numeric seed used for resampling of bootstrap.
 - `nleqslv.method Character string defining the solver used by`nleqslv}`.
 Available choices include`“nleqslv”`,`“Broyden”`,`“Newton”`,`“optim”`,`“BFGS”`and`“SANN”\`.
 - `optim.parameter1` Numeric tolerance for convergence of the outer loop.
 Defaults to `1e-6`.